-Röchling closes work in Wackersdorf: 90 jobs in danger!
+Röchling closes plant in Wackersdorf: 90 jobs at risk!

-Röchling closes his work in Wackersdorf due to the crisis in the auto industry and releases 90 employees.
+Röchling is closing its factory in Wackersdorf due to the crisis in the automotive industry and laying off 90 employees.

-Röchling closes work in Wackersdorf: 90 jobs in danger!
+Röchling closes plant in Wackersdorf: 90 jobs at risk!

-The European auto industry is deep in the crisis, and this also has measurable consequences in the German family group Röchling.
-The Mannheim group, founded in 1822, has been faced with a massive decline in its automotive division since 2023.
-According to merkur.de, numerous works had to be closed and, according to estimates, the company has already released around 30% of its employees.
+The European auto industry is deep in crisis, and this is also having measurable consequences for the German family-owned company Röchling.
+The Mannheim-based group, founded in 1822, has been faced with a massive decline in its automotive division since 2023.
+According to [merkur.de].

-The closure of locations is alarming: in 2023 the work was closed in Gernsbach, followed by the closure of the location in Mainburg at the end of 2024.
-Now the work in Wackersdorf is also closed in spring 2025.
-This is not surprising, since CEO Raphael Wolfram has also announced consolidation due to the insufficient occupancy of 60 to 70 percent.
-A total of around 90 employees are affected by the closure in Wackersdorf, whereby many are to be taught to other locations, reports kunststoffweb.de.
+The closure of locations is alarming: the factory in Gernsbach was closed in 2023, followed by the closure of the location in Mainburg at the end of 2024.
+Now the factory in Wackersdorf will also be closed in spring 2025.
+This comes as no surprise, as CEO Raphael Wolfram has also announced consolidation due to inadequate utilization of 60 to 70 percent.
+A total of around 90 employees are affected by the closure in Wackersdorf, with many of them being placed at other locations, reports kunststoffweb.de.

 Shrinking sales and high risks